 Although college education has come under attack as of late, one valuable lesson from my university experience was studying overseas.
 Whenever I have the opportunity to discuss the merits of a college education, I always encourage students to consider studying abroad for at least one semester.
 Despite the hackneyed phrase, my education overseas did indeed change my life.

 For Americans reading this, you never realize the bubble you are in until you step outside of it.
 Only after living in another country was I truly able to appreciate how massively large the world really is.
-Of course, you could say the same thing without ever leaving the US, but for me it took a leap outside the continent to truly comprehend our planet’s size.
+Of course, you could come to the same conclusion without ever leaving the US, but for me it took a leap outside the continent to truly comprehend our planet’s size.

 In my final year of university education, I lived in East Berlin.
 For better or worse, this city seems to constantly be the focal point of world affairs, having changed so much between wars, both hot and cold.
 As of this writing, Germany is once again dominating headlines as the country tries to negotiate the current migrant crisis.

 Berlin was indeed the focal point of the Cold War, something I feel isn’t emphasized enough.
 Now that this is conflict slowly recedes further into the history books, it appears that the story has been compressed to a few main highlights: The Cuban Missile Crisis, arms treaties, and the subsequent fall of the Wall.
 To truly understand what transpired, however, one must know what was happening in Berlin during the Cold War.

 To bring up another hackneyed saying, I feel history repeating itself when I look at the state of privacy in the world today.
 Ask anyone who lived under the former East German state about privacy, you’ll encounter a perspective most Americans never considered.